c-sanders/PythonTestModule/README.md

 The core of this project is a C++ file which is named PythonTestModule.cpp.
 As you can probably guess from this file's name, it contains C++ code which implements a Python module.
-The module which is implemented by this code, is a rather simple in nature.
-This is a deliberate design choice.
-It was done in order to try and keep the focus on how to write and create bindings for a Python module in C++.
+The module which is implemented by this code, is rather simple in nature.
+This is a deliberate design choice and it was done in order to try and keep the focus on how to create a Python module in C++.

 ### How it does it.